Até que a Sorte nos Separe 2: Plot

 After losing everything, Tino is more cash-strapped than ever.
-This is until he receives the news of the death of Olavo, the uncle of his wife Jane, and discovers that he left an inheritance of R$100 million, and then makes a trip to Las Vegas.
-One night after he discovers that have lost everything and that owes money to the Mexican Mafia.
+That is until he receives the news of the death of Olavo, the uncle of his wife Jane, and discovers that he left an inheritance of R$100 million to her.
+He then makes a trip to Las Vegas.
+One night, after gambling, he discovers that he has lost everything and that he owes money to the Mexican Mafia.